University Event Registration Operational Procedures

 - Impact of event, if any, on normal campus operations and/or academic mission of the university

-Once the necessary level of security is determined, resources are secured by the UECS Office to ensure that safety measures are in place.
+Once the necessary level of security is determined, resources are secured by the UECS Office to ensure that necessary safety measures are in place.

 The university reserves the right to implement the appropriate level of security to accommodate a safe event.

-Clients/users are advised that use of the following items are strictly prohibited in all Kent State University facilities: deadly weapons, as defined in section 2923.11 of the Ohio Revised Code, including but not limited to firearms, explosive devices, or other dangerous ordnances.
+Clients/users are advised that the use of the following items are strictly prohibited in all Kent State University facilities: deadly weapons, as defined in section 2923.11 of the Ohio Revised Code, including but not limited to firearms, explosive devices, or other dangerous ordnances.
 Groups with events that disregard this notification will be subject to immediate cancellation of their event by Kent State University and be subject to loss of deposit (if any) and the loss of future Event Registration privileges.

 Groups with events that disregard this notification will be subject to immediate cancellation of their event by Kent State University and be subject to loss of future Event Registration privileges.
 Registered Student Organizations will be referred to the Office of Student Conduct.